SachithaBS/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

      ```
      az connectedk8s enable-features -n Arc-Data-Demo-DirectMode -g azure-arc --features cluster-connect custom-locations
      ```
+     >**Note:** If you are prompted to install the extension, type Y in the terminal and press Enter.

     The output should be similar to as shown below:**"Successfully enabled features: ['cluster-connect', 'custom-locations'] for the Connected Cluster Arc-Data-Demo-DirectMode"**